ebankert/arduinoClock/README.md

 # Arduino Clock
 A simple program for an Arduino clock with a seven segment display

-##Requirements
+## Requirements
-Adafruit GFX library:
+-Adafruit GFX library:
 https://learn.adafruit.com/adafruit-led-backpack/downloads

-##Circuit schematic to be added
+## Circuit schematic to be added